ruslan-kl/defme.xyz/content/post/least-squares-regression/index.md

 ## General Form

-But as we can see, even the relationship seems to be positive (as salary increases as experience goes up), the relationship is not exactly linear and there is some noise (error $\epsilon$).
+But as we can see, even though the relationship seems to be positive (salary increases as experience go up), the relationship is not exactly linear and there is some noise (error $\epsilon$) in our sample.
 Let's consider a more general case when we have $k$ independent variables of $n$ observations in a matrix form.
 In such case:

 * $y$ - is a vector of dependent (predicted) variable of size $(n \times 1)$
-* $x$ - is a matrix of independent variable of size $(n \times k)$
+* $x$ - is a matrix of independent variables of size $(n \times k)$
 * $\beta$ - is a vector of parameters of size $(k \times 1)$
 * $\epsilon$ - is a vector of errors of size $(n \times 1)$